buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.1.8 =
+* Forums - Fixed HTML attributes when replying as non-admin

 = 1.1.7 =
 * Profiles - Fixed issues with duplicate Name fields in some installations